-- For Staff Members [pdf] - For Family Members [pdf]
+- " For Staff - " For Family Members

-- 1. Software products such as Phishme and KnowBe4 can train your staff by sending them fake phishing emails.
+- Software products such as Phishme and KnowBe4 can train your staff by sending them fake phishing emails.
 This is a safe, quick, and effective way to learn who is at risk of clicking a link, so you can give them extra training.
 Many of these products also filter some phishing attempts out of your email. - 2.
-If you have the resources, hire a dedicated IT professional to manage your campaign's systems and an IT security expert to help protect, maintain, and monitor your campaign's digital infrastructure.
+If you have the resources, hire a dedicated IT professional to manage your party and campaign systems and an IT security expert to help protect, maintain, and monitor your digital infrastructure.
 He or she can provide regular security training and testing of your people and systems, while customizing security solutions. - 3.
 Contract with a cybersecurity firm to provide security solutions, review your defenses, and/or monitor your systems for a breach.
 Know which firm you want to contact if you are breached and need urgent incident response support.
 This is an alternative to hiring a full-time IT security expert.
-Do your research and go with a highly reputable firm-not all cybersecurity firms provide the same level of service.
+Do your research and go with a highly reputable firm-not all cybersecurity firms provide the same level or type of service.
+Just like with other external vendors, trust and communication are essential.